 - Don’t use an excerpt that ends with an ellipsis.

-- Write compelling copy that teases the content.
+- Write compelling copy that teases audiences to click through and engage with the content.

 - Keep the description short, so it has an impact and can display on mobile.
 Facebook often omits reports on mobile for posts that display too large.

 - Description copy should complement the title (headline).